cwmillerjr/decced/docs/readme.md

 ### Available Options
 Options are what make DeCCed easy to prototype with becasue I can easily change what I'm rendering and different levels of detail, etc.

+#### assetPath
+Type: `string`

+Path to card asset folder used to probe for assets denoted by name in the manifest file.

+Default: `cardsPath/cardName/Assets`

 #### backs
 Type: `boolean`